MichaelDuPlessis/dmalloc/dissertation/chapters/development.typ

 #figure(
   caption: [A diagram illustrating how the page cache works.], image("../images/example_page_cache.drawio.png"),
-)
+) <example_page_cache>

 The green blocks in the diagram represent memory pages that that the page cache has cached while the red represent an empty cell.
-The diagram has the steps with the corresponding actions that are taken.
+Diagram @fig:example_page_cache has the steps with the corresponding actions that are taken.

 == Bin Allocator